miragecraft/x-include/README.md

 Cross site, synchronous HTML include via the `<script>` tag in the manner of JSONP.

-**Intended usage**

-Ideal for creating complex HTML documents, such as documentations, that can be viewed from local storage without using a static site generator.

-It can also be used for apps, but CORS restriction means the use cases are limited.

 *Basic features:*

 - Bypass CORS, usable with `file://` protocol